-"My husband, Brent, and I are huge supporters of both the arts and education—when the two go hand in hand it really speaks to me.
-The staff at MCAD are committed to taking a multi-disciplinary approach to each student and building MCAD into one of the top art and design schools in the country.
+"My husband Brent and I are huge supporters of both the arts and education—when the two go hand in hand it really speaks to me.
+The staff at MCAD are committed to taking a multi-disciplinary approach and building one of the top art and design schools in the country.
 We donate to help further the development of creative thinking, real-world skills, and tremendous artistic talent at this Twin Cities gem."

 —Mitzi Magid, Trustee

-The Minneapolis College of Art and Design is the preeminent arts educator in Minnesota and the region, and a strong national leader in areas such as fine arts, graphic design, comic arts, and furniture design.
-Through its degree programs and other community programs MCAD transforms the world through creativity and purpose.
+MCAD is the preeminent art and design educator in the region and a strong national leader in areas such as fine arts, graphic design, and comic art.
+Through degree programs and other community programs MCAD transforms the world through creativity and purpose.

-While MCAD’s tuition falls well within the mid-range of institutions of its size and caliber, many aspiring artists and designers of tremendous promise cannot afford the full cost of an MCAD education.
-Over 95% of MCAD students receive some sort of financial aid, and financial need is increasing due to continued economic uncertainty.
+While MCAD’s tuition falls well within the mid-range of institutions of its size and caliber, many aspiring artists and designers of tremendous promise cannot afford the full cost of an MCAD education—97% of MCAD students receive some sort of financial aid.

 Endowed Scholarship Funds*

-Donors may establish award criteria (Minimum GPA, area of study, etc.) or may allow the college to distribute funds based on student need.
-Contributions to annual scholarship funds qualify for President’s Circle Membership.
+*Donors may establish award criteria (Minimum GPA, area of study, etc.) or may allow the college to distribute funds based on student need.
+Contributions to endowed scholarship funds do not qualify for President’s Circle Membership.

 **NOW Scholarship contributions qualify for the President’s Circle Membership.